marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

-The element can specify a calendar shift that will allow it to run on the same calendar as everyone, but shifted by the given number of occurrences. (for exemple, one partner of our retailer sends many files that should be processed every night.
+The element can specify a calendar shift that will allow it to run on the same calendar as everyone, but shifted by the given number of occurrences. (for example, one partner of our retailer sends many files that should be processed every night.
 All of these files relate to activity of the previous day (D), except for one that related to day before that (D-1).
 The same